 The Pecan Street Festival is a free, bi-annual street festival held on historic Sixth Street, featuring music, arts and crafts with over 300 artisan vendors from all over the world.

-–> Barton Hill Farms Fall Festival & Corn Maze (Bastrop, TX)
+–> Barton Hill Farms Fall Festival & Pumpkin Patch (Bastrop, TX)

-Barton Hill Farms is set amongst 100-year-old cottonwood trees, rolling grassy hills and the picturesque Colorado River.
-The Fall Festival & Corn Maze is the perfect setting to let your kids enjoy true outdoor entertainment, including rides, games, a corn maze, pumpkin patch, local vendors and farm animals.
+Barton Hill Farms is the perfect setting to let your kids enjoy true outdoor fall entertainment, including games, a corn maze, pumpkin patch, local vendors, live music, barrel train rides and more.

 –> Round Top Antiques Fair (Round Top, TX)